triradial/Freon4dsl/docs/CRC-Plan.md

   - [ ] Write/generate a simple user guide with focus on how to create a study design
 - [ ] Document and test the steps to bring on a user
 - [ ] Create a repeatable demo script (whoever is done first will do this)
+- Not needed for first user:
   - [ ] Setup approach to testing new charts and other parts of the UI
   - [ ] Add tests

 ### In-Progress
 - [ ] Deploy to Azure